Uatilla/42Porto_MiniRT/README.md

 ```
 # Operations

-Now that we have or tuples, we need to be able to make operations with them.
+Now that we have tuples, we need to be able to make operations with them.

 ## Adding

-- Lets say you start from a point (3, -2, 5, 1) and you want to know where will you be if you follow a vector (-2, 3, 1, 0) from that point, you can add those tuples together, and the result will be a new point.
+- Let's say you start from a point (3, -2, 5, 1) and you want to know where you will be if you follow a vector (-2, 3, 1, 0) from that point, you can add those tuples together, and the result will be a new point.

 ``` c
 t_tuple	sum_tuples(t_tuple *a, t_tuple *b)